AviralPamecha/LoanStatus/README.md

 # LoanStatus
-Loan Status Prediction Through Logistic Regression
+A machine learning project in which Applicants's Loan Status is predicted by trained Logistic Regression.